-During his 25-year career in health, Dr Bolevich has worked in a range of senior health management and ICT leadership roles in Australia and New Zealand.
+Dr Bolevich is the Chief Executive of eHealth New South Wales and the Chief Information Officer for NSW Health. eHealth NSW is a specialised agency within NSW Health, responsible for planning, implementing and supporting a digitally enabled, integrated and patient-centric health information environment.
+During his 25-year career in health, he has worked in a range of senior health management and ICT leadership roles in Australia and New Zealand.

-Prior to joining eHealth NSW, Dr Bolevich worked at the NSW Ministry of Health as Executive Director for Health System Information and Performance Reporting and, most recently, as Acting Deputy Secretary for System Purchasing and Performance.
+Before joining eHealth NSW, Dr Bolevich worked at the NSW Ministry of Health as executive director for health system information and performance reporting, and as acting deputy secretary for system purchasing and performance.

-Present position: Deputy Director-General, Criminal Justice System Reform Project Management Office, Department of the Premier and Cabinet, Queensland
+Present position: Deputy Director-General, Department of the Premier and Cabinet, Queensland

 Term: 3 March 2020 – 2 March 2023

-During 2014-2015, she led the Secretariat to the Taskforce on Domestic and Family Violence, working closely with the Chair of the Taskforce, the Honourable Dame Quentin Bryce AD CVO, Government, Opposition and Independent Members of Parliament, as well as community sector representatives.
-She has previously worked in a variety of agencies including Natural Resources and Mines, State Development and the Queensland Performing Arts Trust, and has had primary responsibility for developing significant public sector reform, right to information and privacy legislation.
+In 2014 and 2015, she led the Secretariat to the Taskforce on Domestic and Family Violence, working with the Chair of the Taskforce, the Hon.
+Dame Quentin Bryce AD CVO, government, opposition and independent members of Parliament, as well as community sector representatives.
+She has also worked in a variety of agencies including Natural Resources and Mines, State Development and the Queensland Performing Arts Trust.

 Present position: CEO Toowong Private Hospital